GRIS-UdeM/SpatGRIS/README.md

 After saving the project, you can quit the Projucer.

-2. Go to the ServerGRIS Builds folder and compile the app.
+2. Go to the SpatGRIS2 Builds folder and compile the app.

 ```
 cd ServerGRIS/Builds/LinuxMakeFile
 make CONFIG=Release
 ```

-### Run the ServerGRIS (from LinuxMakeFile directory)
+### Run the SpatGRIS2 (from LinuxMakeFile directory)

 ```
-./build/ServerGRIS
+./build/SpatGRIS2
 ```